Lastraeus/pp2-cians-ci-grade-calculator/README.md

 ### __Technology Used__

+1. HTML
-1. HTML                Used to build the markup structure of the site.
+Used to build the markup structure of the site.
+2. CSS
-2. CSS                 Used to provide both global and targeted styling to the HTML
+Used to provide both global and targeted styling to the HTML
+3. Javascript
-3. Javascript          Used to provide site interactivity.
+Used to provide site interactivity.
+4. GitHub
-4. GitHub              Used as a repository for the project                        https://github.com/
+Used as a repository for the project                        https://github.com/
+5. GitPod
-5. GitPod              Used as the VDE of the project.                             https://www.gitpod.io/
+Used as the VDE of the project.                             https://www.gitpod.io/
+6. Firefox
-6. Firefox             Used as the main browser of the project (Browsing, Editing, Dev Tools, Screenshot capabilities)     https://www.mozilla.org/en-US/firefox/new/
+Used as the main browser of the project (Browsing, Editing, Dev Tools, Screenshot capabilities)     https://www.mozilla.org/en-US/firefox/new/
+7. Chrome
-7. Chrome              Used as alt browser of the project (Testing, Dev Tools)             https://www.google.com/intl/en_ie/chrome/
+Used as alt browser of the project (Testing, Dev Tools)             https://www.google.com/intl/en_ie/chrome/
+8. Grammarly
-8. Grammarly           Used to proof this page.                                            https://app.grammarly.com
+Used to proof this page.                                            https://app.grammarly.com
+9. FontAwesome
-9. FontAwesome         Source of nav icons used in the website.                                https://fontawesome.com/
+Source of nav icons used in the website.                                https://fontawesome.com/
-10. Google Fonts        Source of fonts used in the site                                    https://fonts.google.com/specimen/Barlow#styles
+10. Google Fonts
+Source of fonts used in the site                                    https://fonts.google.com/specimen/Barlow#styles
+11. Coolors
-11. Coolors             Color Palette Generator used in planning                            https://coolors.co/ea7600-ececec-717575-ffc180-ffffff
+Color Palette Generator used in planning                            https://coolors.co/ea7600-ececec-717575-ffc180-ffffff
+12. MSPaint
-12. MSPaint             For rapid cropping of screenshot images for readme
+For rapid cropping of screenshot images for readme
+13. WordCounter
-13. WordCounter         For assistance staying under 50 chars recommended git commit length   https://wordcounter.net/character-count
+For assistance staying under 50 chars recommended git commit length   https://wordcounter.net/character-count
-14. Chrome Lighthouse Test  For additional site validation (Accessibility, SEO, etc)
+14. Chrome Lighthouse Test
+For additional site validation (Accessibility, SEO, etc)
+15. Cssgradient
-15. Cssgradient         Used to generate the gradient used as the modal overlay             https://cssgradient.io/
+Used to generate the gradient used as the modal overlay             https://cssgradient.io/
-16. Microsoft Edge      Used as the tertiary testing browser.
+16. Microsoft Edge
+Used as the tertiary testing browser.

 ### __Possible Future Features to Implement__
-Ideas for future possible Features include;
+Ideas for future possible features include;

 __1.__ A page or section to enter your email on the website and have the website email you a formatted version of the currently selected projected grades, for those who want a static saved version for reference.
 Perhaps this could be outputted instead as a text-based ASCII table in an expandable section/modal, for easy copy-pasting.